Kesh temple hymn: Composition

-Lines one to twenty one describe the election and praise of Kesh as recorded by Nisaba, twenty two to forty four liken the temple to the moon against the sky containing the life sources of Sumer and its cosmic dimensions filling the world.
-Lines forty five to fifty seven give a metaphorical description of the temple reaching both for the heaven and descending into the underworld.
-Lines fifty eight to seventy three discuss the complexities of the temple with vast quantities of oxen and sheep.
+Lines 1–21 describe the election and praise of Kesh as recorded by Nisaba, 22–44 liken the temple to the moon against the sky containing the life sources of Sumer and its cosmic dimensions filling the world.
+Lines 45–57 give a metaphorical description of the temple reaching both for the heaven and descending into the underworld.
+Lines 58–73 discuss the complexities of the temple with vast quantities of oxen and sheep.
 The temple is likened to the trees from which wood was used in its construction.
 The gods and functions of the temple are described and praised during temple dedication with different parts of the temple described: its interior and exterior appearance, its gate, courtyard, door and walls.
 The hymn ends on the conclusion to approach the temple.

 Wayne Horowitz working from Gragg's translation, discusses the mention of the Abzu in the myth saying it "occurs as a name for the cosmic waters of the water table beneath the earth's surface in Sumerian literature."

 Temple, great crown reaching heaven.
 Temple, rainbow reaching heaven.
 Temple, whose gleam stretches into 'Heaven's Midst', whose foundation is fastened on the Abzu.

 The latest translation describes its founders, geography and features:

-House founded by An, praised by Enlil, given an oracle by mother Nintud! ... house, at its upper end a mountain, at its lower end a spring!
-House, at its upper end threefold indeed ...
-Whose well-founded storehouse is established as a household ... whose terrace is supported by lahama deities; whose princely great wall ... the shrine of Urim!
+House founded by An, praised by Enlil, given an oracle by mother Nintud! [...] house, at its upper end a mountain, at its lower end a spring!
+House, at its upper end threefold indeed [...]
+Whose well-founded storehouse is established as a household [...] whose terrace is supported by lahama deities; whose princely great wall [...] the shrine of Urim!

 Barton translated the actions of the Annanuki in and around the temple:

 In it their heroes were collected; they were noble.
-In decisions rendered, the word of all the gods, they rejoiced; The fields, - the sheep and oxen were like an ox of the stall; the cedars spoke; they were like messengers; The field invited the oxen all of them; The field strengthened the sheep all of them; Their fig-trees on the bank of the boat filled; The weapon the lord, the prince ... lifted up; The luluppi-tree of the wife of the god, the pi-pi-plants of ...
+In decisions rendered, the word of all the gods, they rejoiced; The fields, – the sheep and oxen were like an ox of the stall; the cedars spoke; they were like messengers; The field invited the oxen all of them; The field strengthened the sheep all of them; Their fig-trees on the bank of the boat filled; The weapon the lord, the prince [...] lifted up; The luluppi-tree of the wife of the god, the pi-pi-plants of [...]
 In hursag the garden of the god were green.